Set up config modifiers

 2. Click the Run log inspector button to re-run all the operations in this log to see how the config modifier works with all the operations in a log.

-6. Once you’re finished testing and previewing changes, click the Apply button.
+6. Once you’re finished testing, click the Apply button.
 In a production environment, a confirmation modal appears.
 Click the Apply button.
 This immediately applies the edited config modifier to the selected subscription and event type(s) for real-time traffic.
 If you click the Cancel button, any changes are discarded.

 Apply edits